What is the Average Microwave Wattage? [Answered]

 Conclusion

-Choosing the right microwave wattage comes down to how you use it.
-If you only need to warm up leftovers or heat a cup of coffee, a 600W-800W microwave will do the job.
+Choosing the right watt microwave depends on how you use it.
+If you only reheat leftovers, warm drinks, or cook small portions, a 600W–800W microwave is enough for basic daily use.